 When you have a pill-free break, you may get a bleed similar to a period- this is called a withdrawal bleed because you have stopped taking your regular hormones for a few days.
 It is not a real period and does not mean you have ovulated.

-The progestogen-only pill (POP) (which is made up of one hormone: progesterone) works in a very similar way to the combined pill (stops ovulation, creates a mucus plug in the cervix and thins the lining of the uterus) but for a small number of people (about 4 in 10) they may still ovulate on the progesterone only pill.
+The progestogen only pill (which is made up of one hormone: progesterone) works in a very similar way to the combined pill (stops ovulation, creates a mucus plug in the cervix and thins the lining of the uterus) but for a small number of people (about 4 in 10) they may still ovulate on the progesterone only pill.
 They will still be protected from pregnancy.